Role of women in the democratization of South Korea: Sex torture

+Altering family law

-The evolution of family law in Korea has been a cornerstone in the fight for gender equality, reflecting the broader societal shifts toward dismantling patriarchal structures.
+The evolution of family law in Korea has been an important aspect in the fight for gender equality, reflecting the broader societal shifts toward dismantling patriarchal structures.
 Historically, the family-head system (hoju jedo), which designated the eldest male as the head of the household, symbolized the deeply entrenched gender hierarchy in Korean society.
 This system not only marginalized women but also restricted their legal rights in matters such as inheritance, marriage, and child custody.
 The abolition of the family-head system in 2005 marked a significant milestone, driven by persistent advocacy from women's rights groups and progressive legal reforms.
 This change was a direct response to the Constitutional Court's ruling that the system violated the principles of gender equality enshrined in the Korean Constitution (Kim & Lundqvist, 2023; Hyuna & Choe, 2023).

 The legal practice of custody reform reveals the gap between formal equality and substantive justice.
 Despite the 2005 amendment that removed the maternal preference clause, courts still award most custody to mothers.
 Feminists criticize this phenomenon as the institutionalization of motherhood punishment, with society assuming that women should bear the responsibility of childcare.
-It can be seen that the law is both a tool of liberation and a field for the reproduction of power.

 The process of family law revision has exposed the deep contradictions between liberal jurisprudence and patriarchal traditions.
 Although the 2005 amendment established the principle of equal division of marital property in divorce, the patriarchal inheritance system remains untouched.
 It is difficult to achieve substantive equality if private sphere reform is divorced from the restructuring of power in the public sphere.
 However, KWAU, through a constitutional lawsuit in 2008, forced the Supreme Court to recognize the economic value of housework, laying a legal basis for subsequent struggles.